Heartless (2009 film): Plot

 After waking up indoors, Jamie staggers outside.
 On the ground he sees several masks with sharp teeth, and looks up to see several masked and hooded gang members.
 But these are ordinary masks made of sacks, not the realistic demon faces Jamie has seen so far.
-Are these the "demons" he had been fighting a short while ago?
+But the question is: are these the "demons" he had been fighting a short while ago?
 Jamie now recalls himself walking and talking with Belle—only now he appears to converse with empty space.
 As realisation sinks in, a gang member catches him with a Molotov cocktail.
 As he stands still and burns to death, Jamie experiences a vision of his father, who tells him that you can only see the stars in the blackness of the night.
 Whether this is a memory or a near-death experience is left unclear.
 Jamie ascends into bright light.
 The light fades into a field of stars in the night sky, mirroring the words spoken by his father.